markmoxon/elite-source-code-library/versions/cassette/README.md

 * `disc=no` - Build a version to load from cassette rather than disc (the default is to build a version that loads from disc)

-* `protect=no` - When building for cassette with `disc=no`, the loader contains block-level tape protection code, which you can disable with this argument (the protection only works if you save the ELITEcode file to tape with corrupted block data, so if you want to copy the results to a UEF without re-implementing the Acornsoft protection system, you should use this argument)
+* `protect=no` - When building for cassette with `disc=no`, the loader contains block-level tape protection code, which you can disable with this argument (the protection only works if you save the ELITEcode file to tape with corrupted block data, so if you want to create a UEF without re-implementing the Acornsoft protection system, you should use this argument)

 * `commander=max` - Start with a maxed-out commander (specifically, this is the test commander file from the original source, which is almost but not quite maxed-out)